pkeilbach/htwg-practical-nlp/docs/presentations/articles/OS_LLMs_Robert.md

 # Open-Source LLMs

-#### An Overview of Open Source LLMs: What Open Source Alternatives Exist to OpenAI's GPT-3.5 and How Can I Utilize Them?
+This article gives an overview of Open Source LLMs: what Open Source alternatives exist to OpenAI's GPT-3.5 and how can we utilize them?

 Autor: Karoly Robert Hegyi
 Datum: 21.12.2023